Applying for Graduation

 Once we have received your DIG form, your name will appear on the Registrar's Office website.
 For your convenience, the Registrar’s Office hours of operation are: 8:30 a.m. – 8 p.m.
 Monday – Thursday; Fridays 8:30 a.m. - 5 p.m.
 We are located at University Crossing, 220 Pawtucket St., Suite M10.

-Master's students must file a Request for Graduate Clearance Form with the Registrar's Office.
+Master's and doctoral students must file a Request for Graduate Clearance Form with the Registrar's Office.
 The Registrar's Office will mail the Graduate Clearance Form to students.
 When the student receives the form, it must be completed, approved by all appropriate faculty and submitted to the Registrar's Office by April 14, 2014.
 The Registrar's Office will verify course credit, grade and GPA requirements, and submission of thesis/dissertation (if applicable) prior to the awarding the degree.

 If you are a senior or a graduate student graduating this semester, and have borrowed from one of the various student loan programs, it is important to remember that your student loans are your responsibility and must be carefully managed.
 Federal Regulations require you to participate in an online Loan Exit Counseling to assist you with your student loan debt.